harrycresswell/harry/content/articles/hugo-algolia.md

 ## Step 4: Create an index in Algolia

-[Create an account](https://www.algolia.com/users/sign_up) on Algolia and click *New Application*.
+[Create an account](https://www.algolia.com/users/sign_up) on Algolia and click _New Application_.
 Make sure you choose a memorable application name.
 Next select the region closest to you.
 Then you’ll be redirected to the app dashboard.

-Click the *Indises* tab, and choose *Add New Index*.
+Click the _Indices_ tab, and choose _Add New Index_.
 Give your new Index a unique name.
 I used ’hugolia’ for the hell of it, but you can use what you like; your domain name will do.

 Finally, select the *API Keys* tab, and copy your *Application ID* and *Admin API Key*.
 We’ll need these later, to update the index.

 ## Step 5: Send search index to Algolia